PantherXOS/wiki.pantherx.org/Installation-digital-ocean.md

 guix system reconfigure /etc/config.scm
 ```

-since we are installing GuixSD on an existing distro, running `guix system reconfigure`, we will receive
+since we are installing Guix System on an existing distro, running `guix system reconfigure`, we will
-following error:
+receive following error:

 ```bash
 guix system: error: symlink: File exists: "/etc/ssl"
 ```

 to solve this issue, we need to remove old configurations of distro, and create a new `/etc` folder for
-GuixSD, with necessary data:
+Guix System, with necessary data:

 ```bash
 mv /etc /old-etc